omgwtfgames/unity-cardboard-photosphere/README.md

   2. Use of a sphere mesh with the normals flipped so that the mesh is visible from inside the sphere.

+## Getting started

+Download and import the (Unity package of this project)[https://github.com/omgwtfgames/unity-cardboard-photosphere/raw/master/unity-cardboard-photosphere.unitypackage], or clone this git repo.

+The (Cardboard plugin for Unity)[https://github.com/googlesamples/cardboard-unity] (v0.5.2) is included - if you want to update to different version, delete the `Cardboard` and `Plugins` folders and import the new version.

 The default Unity Sphere primitive is UV mapped with an equirectangular projection, so most common photospheres should work.
-When adding your own photosphere images, make sure you set the import size of the image as high as possible (8192).
+When adding your own photosphere textures, make sure you set the import size of the image as high as possible (8192).

-The Cardboard plugin for Unity (v0.5.2) is included - if you want to update to different version, delete the Cardboard and Plugins folders and import the new version from here: https://github.com/googlesamples/cardboard-unity
+## Some details

-There are some small changes made to the default Cardboard prefab settings:
+The Cardboard prefabs used in these scenes have some small changes to the default settings:

   * On CardboardHead, Track Position is turned off (we only want rotation)
   * On StereoController, we reduce Stereo Multiplier to zero - this makes both eyes see the same image.
   * The Camera Far Clipping Plane is set to 1000, and the Sphere has a radius of 999 - this means that the inside of the sphere will be distant, so even if Stereo Multiplier is non-zero there will be no detectable stereo parallax.

-Stereo 3D photospheres should be possible (create two spheres, use Layers so left/right cameras only see one sphere) but aren't yet demonstrated.
+Stereo 3D photospheres should be possible but aren't yet demonstrated (create two spheres, use Layers so left/right cameras only see one sphere).

 ## License
 The code is provided under the Apache License, Version 2.0.